Ian-Blanshard/MP3-Climbing-Log/TESTING.md

 --- | --- | ---
 Page content | All page content loaded correctly and visible to user | Pass
 Delete account button | clicking button deleted the user account and logged the user out | Pass
-Confirmation modal | When user clicks delete account cofirmation modal launches, no button closes with no action, yes button submits form | Pass
+Confirmation modal | When user clicks delete account confirmation modal launches, no button closes with no action, yes button submits form | Pass
 Incorrect password | If incorrect password entered account not deleted and correct flash message displayed | Pass